IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 The same is true of UID2 tokens generated for sharing. (**GWH_KT KT to report back whether we need this/how to fix it.
 Here is my suggestion to say: Only trusted sharing participants, that you've chosen to share with, have access to your decryption keys. **) -->

-## UID2 Portal Sharing Permissions

-So that the intended receiver of your UID2 tokens can decrypt them, you must grant sharing permission to the receiver.

-Sharing permissions are defined through the UID2 Portal.
-For details, see [Sharing Permissions](../portal/sharing-permissions.md).

-## Sharing for Publishers
+## Sharing in the Bid Stream

 The process for publishers sharing UID2 tokens in the bid stream is a different process.
-If your only role is publisher, see [Sharing for Publishers](sharing-publishers.md).
+For details, see [Sharing in the Bid Stream](sharing-bid-stream.md).